spiffaz/APMdotNet/README.md

 ![image](https://github.com/spiffaz/APMdotNet/assets/35563797/bd724074-c8e3-48c7-b14a-41bb62f7016b)

+Before running this, go to the Dockerfule in ``` Services/Basket/Basket.API/Dockerfile ```.
+Modify to your own keys (if using elastic cloud) or take out the key reference completely to use your local APM.

+They can also be updated as environment variables.

+PS: The current keys in the config are no longer valid :)

-## To run this, run the commands below in order
+## To run this, run the commands below in order:

 ```docker compose up config```